Downsiders: Plot summary

 Talon and Lindsay meet up again months later.
 Talon takes Lindsay to the top of an abandoned skyscraper; Downsiders are now living atop them, and this area is called the Highside.
 Talon tells Lindsay that once the Downsiders know what all the Topsiders know and are on equal ground with them, they will reveal themselves to the world, but until then, they have to be left alone.
-As such, Talon and Lindsay must cease to see each other; they spend their last moments together by gazing at a beautiful sunset.
-The End.
+As such, Talon and Lindsay can no longer see each other; they spend their last moments together by gazing at a beautiful sunset.